kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 This creativity was seen in things like drop-down menus and animations, but there were some cool DHTML "hacks" for state management.
 Many that are still in use to this day.

-The most popular state hack was to add a Boolean-like class name to an element once JavaScript did something.
-For example: JS could toggle a class on the <code>&lt;body&gt;</code> tag, telling the browser whether or not a menu was visible:
+The most popular "state hack" was to add a Boolean-like class name to an element once JavaScript did something.
+For example: JS would toggle a class on the <code>&lt;body&gt;</code> tag, telling the browser whether or not a menu was visible:

 <pre class=" language-markup">
 <code class=" language-markup">